Feng Yufang

-Feng Yufang (born 29 January 1963) is a Chinese engineer, a major general (shaojiang) of the People's Liberation Army (PLA), and an academician of the Chinese Academy of Engineering.
+Feng Yufang (29 January 1963 – 13 April 2026) was a Chinese engineer, a major general (shaojiang) of the People's Liberation Army (PLA), and an academician of the Chinese Academy of Engineering.

-Biography
+Life and career

 Feng was born in Yuyao, Zhejiang, on 29 January 1963.
 After graduating from Yuyao High School in 1979, he was admitted to National University of Defense Technology, where he majored in the Department of Applied Physics.
 He joined the Communist Party in September 1985.
 After university in 1987, he enlisted in the People's Liberation Army and was despatched to the Fourth Research Institute of the Second Artillery Corps.
 In December 2003, he moved to the Second Research Institute of the Second Artillery Equipment Research Institute, where he was promoted to its director in December 2013.
 He attained the rank of major general (shaojiang) in July 2006.
 In 2007, he was transferred to the Warhead and Warhead Technical Professional Group of the People's Liberation Army General Armaments Department and appointed group leader.
 In January 2016, he joined the newly founded People's Liberation Army Rocket Force Research Institute.
 In March 2018, he became a member of the 13th National Committee of the Chinese People's Political Consultative Conference.

+Feng died on 13 April 2026, at the age of 63.